Jonathan Jarvis

-Jonathan B. Jarvis (born June 26, 1953) served as the 18th Director of the United States National Park Service, confirmed by the United States Senate on September 25, 2009, and serving until his retirement on January 3, 2017.
+Jonathan B. Jarvis (born June 26, 1953) is an American conservationist who served as the 18th director of the United States National Park Service under President Barack Obama.
+As director, Jarvis oversaw initiatives on climate change and park management, including a drone ban and the creation of new national park units such as Stonewall National Monument, while facing criticism over workplace and ethics issues within the agency.

 Early life and education

 Jarvis graduated from Natural Bridge High School in Natural Bridge Station, Virginia, in 1971.

 He graduated from The College of William & Mary in 1975 with a degree in biology.
 He was a member of the Sigma Chi fraternity.

 From 1971 to 1975, he was a maintenance mechanic and welder at the Blue Bird bus company.